-Email Policy I will respond to emails as promptly as I can, usually within two days.
+Email Policy Email will be responded as promptly as possible, usually within two days.
 For detailed technical questions, please come to the TA or the instructor during office hour.
 The instructor will not be addressing detailed technical questions via email as it is not efficient.